pidgu91/pidgu91/README.md

 - 👋 Hi, I’m @pidgu91
 - 👀 I’m interested in just developing whatever comes to mind
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently preparing for Cisco DevNet Associate
 - 💞️ I’m looking to collaborate on I'm always looking to learn new things
 - 📫 How to reach me zjanssen23@gmail.com